Skip to content

 3. Submission: Send the public key (hex-encoded) and device info to Solaris via POST Create device.

-4. Challenge: Solaris temporarily stores the key and triggers a verification flow:
+4. Challenge: Solaris triggers a verification flow based on your challenge_type:

-• Solaris sends a 6-digit OTP via SMS to the customer.
+• SMS: Solaris sends a 6-digit OTP via SMS to the customer.

-5. Input: The customer enters the SMS OTP in your app.
+5. Input: The customer provides the verification data:

-6. Signing: Your app creates a signature using the OTP and the Private Key.
+6. Signing: Your app creates a signature using the Private Key and the input data (OTP or Activation Code).

 7. Verification: Send the signature to Solaris via PUT Verify the signature.